wpsharks/s2member-kb/tutorials/2015/72-how-avoid-wordpress-member-login-issues.md

 1. It means that a user logging into the site over `http://`, _will_ be able to access the site over `https://` also.
 There's no issue with this, because WordPress only makes the cookie "https only" if the login occurred over `https://` to begin with.
 A cookie that is not "https only" can be read from either protocol without issue.

 2. **Important:** ... if a user logs into the site over `https://`, where the form action is something like `https://example.com/wp-login.php`, there is a good chance they will **not** be thought of as logged-in on the `http://` protocol.
 Their logged-in cookie is only good over SSL in this case.

   Therefore, visiting `http://example.com/` after logging in from `https://example.com/` will lead to confusion.
-This is because WordPress sets the cookie in such a way that it is only accessible over SSL; i.e. on the original protocol they logged into the site with: `https://`.
+This is because WordPress sets the cookie in such a way that it is only accessible over SSL; i.e., on the original protocol they logged into the site with: `https://`.

 ---